What is TOGAF? TOGAF: The Open Group Architecture Framework

 The TOGAF standard, Version 9.2 has a modular structure that allows for

-Greater usability: Each part of the standard has a defined purpose, making it easier to use in isolation as a standalone set of guidelines.
+Each standard part has a defined purpose, making it easier to use as a standalone set of guidelines in isolation.

-TOGAF standard can be incrementally adopted, which means that businesses can start using it at any stage.
+TOGAF standard can be incrementally adopted, meaning businesses can start using it at any stage.

-The accompanying portfolio of guidance material, known as the TOGAF Library, helps architects apply the TOGAF approach in a practical way.
+The accompanying portfolio of guidance material, known as the TOGAF Library, helps architects apply the TOGAF approach practically.

 Content Framework

 In detail, the TOGAF standard provides a content framework to help organizations create greater consistency in their architecture outputs.
-The framework includes a model of architectural work products that are generated during the Architecture Development Method (ADM).
-This helps ensure that all stakeholders have a common understanding of the end goal and what steps need to be taken along the way.
+The framework includes a model of architectural work products generated during the Architecture Development Method (ADM).
+This helps ensure that all stakeholders understand the end goal and what steps must be taken along the way.

 Extended Guidance

 The TOGAF standard is a comprehensive framework that provides organizations with the concepts and guidelines necessary to establish an integrated hierarchy of architectures.
-The framework spans multiple teams within an organization and allows for the development of architectures that are compliant with overarching architectural governance models.
+The framework spans multiple teams within an organization and allows for developing architectures compliant with overarching architectural governance models.
 It includes, In particular, the following concepts:

-Architecture Repository – a logical information model for an Architecture Repository which can be used as an integrated store for all outputs created by executing the ADM
+- Architecture Repository – a logical information model for an Architecture Repository that can be used as an integrated store for all outputs created by executing the ADM

-Capability Framework – a structured definition of the organization, skills, roles, and responsibilities required to operate an effective Enterprise Architecture Capability; the TOGAF standard also provides guidance on a process that can be followed to identify and establish an appropriate Architecture Capability
+- Capability Framework – a structured definition of the organization, skills, roles, and responsibilities required to operate an effective Enterprise Architecture Capability; the TOGAF standard also guides a process that can be followed to identify and establish an appropriate Architecture Capability

 Architectural Styles

-The design of the TOGAF standard is meant to be flexible so as to allow it to be used with various architectural styles.
-Examples are provided both in the TOGAF standard, in Part III (ADM Guidelines and Techniques), and in the TOGAF Library.
+The TOGAF standard’s design is meant to be flexible, allowing it to be used with various architectural styles.
+Examples are provided in the TOGAF standard, in Part III (ADM Guidelines and Techniques), and in the TOGAF Library.

 Additional ADM Detail

-The Architecture Vision and Business Architecture phases feature extended guidance on development of the Business Architecture; this includes focus on Business Capabilities, Value Streams, and Organization Maps
+- The Architecture Vision and Business Architecture phases feature extended guidance on the development of the Business Architecture; this includes a focus on Business Capabilities, Value Streams, and Organization Maps

-The Technology Architecture phase recognizes that emerging technologies are increasingly leading to technology-driven change
+- The Technology Architecture phase recognizes that emerging technologies increasingly lead to technology-driven change.

 Supporting Guides

-An important change introduced with the TOGAF Standard, Version 9.2 is the addition of TOGAF Series Guides and related Guides from The Open Group.
-These allow for additional guidance to be provided and also maintained separately from the standard.
+An important change introduced with the TOGAF Standard, Version 9.2, is the addition of TOGAF Series Guides and related Guides from The Open Group.
+These allow additional guidance to be provided and maintained separately from the standard.

 Support for establishing and developing an Enterprise Architecture: